northface-sudo/latentspace/README.md

-# Latent-Trait Understanding and Scenario-Based Action Recommendation System
-We are developing a two-phase system to extract latent behavioral traits from text and generate personalized, context-aware recommendations.
-The system is designed to analyze user narratives—such as scam reports, interviews, and interaction logs—to identify psychological, relational, and contextual cues and translate them into actionable guidance.

-## System Architecture Defined

-    Phase 1: Understanding Layer
-    Extracts latent traits and behavioral indicators using models like SBERT, Instructor-XL, E5-Mistral, and GTE-Multilingual for semantic understanding across languages.
-    Employs LLaMA 3 and Qwen 2 for summarization and reasoning.
-    Integrates tools such as LIWC and Big Five personality models to uncover cognitive and emotional patterns.

-    Phase 2: Recommendation Layer
-    Evaluating NCF, FAISS, and LightGCN for personalized action mapping.
-    Early concepts include legal guidance, support strategies, and a “buddy consortium” model that aggregates multi-perspective advice.

-## Challenges

-    High variability in user scenarios complicates precise action mapping.
-    Aligning multilingual embeddings with psychological models requires careful calibration.
-    Optimal recommendation strategy (retrieval, collaborative, graph-based, or hybrid) is still under evaluation.

-# Next Steps

-    Prototype the understanding module using SBERT/GTE with LIWC and Big Five outputs.
-    Test multilingual alignment for personality cue extraction.
-    Build a sandbox to compare NCF, LightGCN, and FAISS on synthetic data.
-    Explore the “buddy consortium” framework.
-    Begin causal modeling with CausalNex/DoWhy.
-    Conduct small-scale evaluations to validate trait-pattern-action mappings.
+# User Documentation Manual for Latent-Trait Understanding and Scenario-Based Action Recommendation System

+## Overview

+The Latent-Trait Understanding and Scenario-Based Action Recommendation System is an innovative project aimed at understanding behavioral traits and providing personalized recommendations based on user narratives.
+By utilizing advanced natural language processing (NLP) models, this system extracts critical psychological and contextual insights, translating them into actionable advice for users in various scenarios, including scam reports and interviews.

+## System Architecture
+1. Phase 1: Understanding Layer

+The Understanding Layer is responsible for extracting latent traits and behavioral indicators from user narratives.
+The following technologies and models are employed in this phase:

+    Semantic Understanding:
+        SBERT: Used for embedding sentence representations that capture contextual meaning.
+        Instructor-XL: Enhances comprehension of user narratives.
+        E5-Mistral: A versatile model for multilingual processing.
+        GTE-Multilingual: Facilitates understanding across different languages.

+    Summarization and Reasoning:
+        LLaMA 3 and Qwen 2: These models summarize user input and assist in reasoning processes, generating concise and actionable summaries.

+    Cognitive and Emotional Pattern Analysis:
+        LIWC (Linguistic Inquiry and Word Count): Analyzes emotional, cognitive, and structural components of text.
+        Big Five Personality Models: Identifies user personality traits based on narrative content.

+2. Phase 2: Recommendation Layer

+The Recommendation Layer utilizes various algorithms to create personalized action plans:

+    Algorithm Evaluation:
+        NCF (Neural Collaborative Filtering): Maps users to potential actions based on behavioral data.
+        FAISS (Facebook AI Similarity Search): Facilitates efficient similarity search for user actions and preferences.
+        LightGCN (Light Graph Convolutional Network): Improves recommendation accuracy by leveraging user-item interaction graphs.

+    Conceptual Framework:
+        Legal Guidance: Provides relevant legal advice tailored to the user's situation.
+        Support Strategies: Suggests actionable support mechanisms and pathways for users.
+        Buddy Consortium Model: Aggregates advice from multiple perspectives, encouraging collaboration and diverse input in decision-making.

+## Usage Instructions
+Setting Up the System

+    Installation:
+        Clone the repository from the project’s GitHub page.
+        Install the required dependencies by running:

+bash

+        pip install -r requirements.txt

+    Prepping Data:
+        Prepare user narrative data in a JSON format.
+Each entry should include fields for text, context, and any relevant metadata (e.g., user ID, timestamp).

+    Configuring the Models:
+        Modify the configuration files to set paths for the models (e.g., SBERT, LLaMA).
+        Ensure that the necessary model files are downloaded and accessible to the project.

+Running the System

+    Launch Phase 1 (Understanding Layer):
+        Execute the following command:

+bash

+    python run_understanding.py --data_path ./data/narratives.json

+    Monitor the console for outputs indicating the extraction of latent traits and behavioral indicators.

+Launch Phase 2 (Recommendation Layer):

+    After phase 1 is complete, run:

+bash

+        python run_recommendation.py --input_path ./output/traits.json

+        Review the generated recommendations, which will be saved in the specified output directory.

+Accessing Results

+    The results, including extracted traits and recommendations, will be found in the designated output files (in JSON or CSV format).
+    Visual representations (if applicable) of the data can be generated by invoking built-in data visualization scripts.

+## Conclusion

+This documentation provides a comprehensive guide for students and researchers interested in leveraging the Latent-Trait Understanding and Scenario-Based Action Recommendation System.
+By following the instructions outlined here, users can set up the system and explore its capabilities in detail.
+For additional questions or support, please refer to the project’s issue tracker on GitHub or contact the project leads directly.